 Fuel Strainer Cover Gasket: Replace when showing signs of shrinkage.

 Pop-Off Pressure: The pop-off pressure of your Tillotson Carburetor is a very critical tuning factor and will have a direct bearing on the pressure level of the carburetor.
-Here at the shop, we have set the pop-off pressure where we feel it will be very close to your track needs.
+Here at the shop, we have set the pop-off pressure to be very close to your track needs.

 Here are some helpful hints on pop-off pressure changes.
-The higher the altitude racetracks have less usable air to burn so in turn the pop-off pressure needs to be set higher to cut down on the amount of fuel for the carburetor to mix with the usable air.
 The lower altitude racetracks and good heavy air will let you run lower pop-off pressure.
-To raise the pop-off pressure from where we have set it, add shims.
-To lower the pop-off pressure, remove shims from under the pop-off spring or change the spring.
-For the spring chart and other information go to our website: eccarburetors.com.
+The higher the altitude racetracks have less usable air to burn, so in turn, the pop-off pressure needs to be set higher to cut down on the amount of fuel for the carburetor to mix with the usable air.
+Add shims to raise the pop-off pressure from where we have set it.
+Remove shims from under the pop-off spring or change the spring to lower the pop-off pressure.
+For the spring chart and other information, go to our website: eccarburetors.com.

 Carburetors are like any mechanical device.
-The user needs to have an understanding of the unit and the proper tools to maintain and service it to ensure maximum performance levels.
-In the Tillotson Service Kit you will find the following tools and what they do (also have Walbro and Mikuni)
+The user needs to understand the unit and the proper tools to maintain and service it to ensure maximum performance levels.
+In the Tillotson Service Kit, you will find the following tools and what they do (also have Walbro and Mikuni)

 Pop-off Pressure Gauge: This is a must-have tool for the Tillotson Carburetor owner.
 With this tool, you can check the inlet pressure of the needle and seat assembly and leak down the amount for proper performance.
-This tool is also used to adjust the pop-off pressure of the inlet needle for the proper amount of fuel to the wet side of the carburetor.
 (POPG1 15PSI) (POPG2 30PSI)

 Fulcrum Arm Gauge: With this tool, you can adjust the proper arm height of the fulcrum arm for the amount of fuel delivery needed.

-Needle and Seat Socket: This is a specially machined socket to remove the needle and seat for cleaning.
+Needle and Seat Socket: This specially machined socket removes the needle and seat for cleaning.

-Diaphragm and Rebuild Kits: This Carburetor uses a P6-MDG as a gasket kit and a P8-MRK as a rebuild kit.
-The rebuild kits come with a seat and seat gasket, we do not advise using these parts on your rebuild unless in the extremely rare circumstance the seat gasket is leaking (We highly recommend you send your carburetor in for us to fix it at that point).
-Replacing the seat can strip the threads and ruin your carburetor if not handled properly.
+Diaphragm and Rebuild Kits: This Carburetor uses a P6-MDG gasket and a P8-MRK as a rebuild kit.
+The rebuild kits come with a seat and seat gasket; we do not advise using these parts on your rebuild unless, in the extremely rare circumstance, the seat gasket is leaking (We highly recommend you send your carburetor in for us to fix it at that point).
+Replacing the seat can strip the threads and ruin your carburetor if not appropriately handled.

-Our techs are here to help you get the most from our carburetors but we are no way responsible for any damage to your carburetor once it leaves our workbench.
+Our techs are here to help you get the most from our carburetors, but we are in no way responsible for any damage to your carburetor once it leaves our workbench.
 There are no warranties or returns on any carburetors or parts.